fgx/fgx.github.io/README.md

 ### Change Log

+2013-03-04 ~ Theo
+Addded new cookbook entry

+2013-03-04 ~ Theo
+Addded new cookbook entries

 2013-03-02 ~ Theo
 * Added FGx cap coorporate identity as png and ico
 * updated the home page text a bit